WebAssembly/spec/proposals/Level-1.md

 zero with imported exceptions followed by internally-defined exceptions in the [exception section](#exception-section).

+The exception index space defines the (module) static version of runtine exception tags.
+For exception indicies that are not imported/exported, the corresponding exception tag is guaranteed to be unique over all loaded modules.

+For exception indices imported/exported, unique exception tags are created for each unique name imported/exported, and are aliased to the corresponding exception index defined in each module.

 ## Changes to the binary model

 This section describes changes in